The Big Straddle: Why Compromise Can Be Hazardous to One’s Political Health

 I was reminded of this tart assessment this week as I watched two skilled politicians attempt to negotiate a growing chasm opening under their feet.
 One of them, Indiana GOP Sen. Richard Lugar, slipped and fell.
 The other, President Obama, appeared to leap nimbly to the other side of the sinkhole just before it swallowed him up.

-This appeared to be the settled course until Vice President Biden cleared his throat.
+This appeared to be the settled course until Vice President Joe Biden cleared his throat.

 Within hours of Biden’s comments, both gay marriage supporters and opponents began to characterize the president’s continued evolutionary reticence as hypocritical.
 Both sides believed the president was cloaking his true views for political reasons.

-Greg Fettig, the Tea Party activist who co-founded Hoosiers for a Conservative Senate, worked around the clock to defeat Lugar, settling on eventual winner Richard Mourdock as his weapon of political destruction.
+Greg Fettig, the Tea Party activist who co-founded Hoosiers for a Conservative Senate, worked around the clock to defeat Lugar and settled on eventual winner Richard Mourdock as his weapon of political destruction.

-Fettig told me on Wednesday’s PBS NewsHour that “what you saw last night was really a purity purging” of what he called establishment moderates.
+Fettig told me on Wednesday’s PBS NewsHour that “what you saw last night was really a purity purging” of “establishment moderates.”

 “Partisan groups, including outside groups that spent millions against me in this race … have worked to make it as difficult as possible for a legislator of either party to hold independent views or engage in constructive compromise,” he said in a stinging election-night memo.
 “If that attitude prevails in American politics, our government will remain mired in the dysfunction we have witnessed during the last several years.
 And I believe that if this attitude expands in the Republican Party, we will be relegated to minority status.
 Parties don’t succeed for long if they stop appealing to voters who may disagree with them on some issues.”

-Lugar may be right, but his point of view is increasingly being ushered to the sidelines as other moderates like Republican Maine Sen. Olympia Snowe leave the Senate.
+Lugar may be right, but his point of view is increasingly being ushered to the sidelines as other moderates such as Sen. Olympia Snowe, R-Maine, leave the Senate.

-Barack Obama may have proved Jim Hightower wrong this week – negotiating the double yellow line with finesse.
+Obama may have proved Hightower wrong this week — negotiating the double yellow line with finesse.
 But Lugar was the dead armadillo.